mostlyserious/ms-craft/README.md

         $ npm run build

-- Startup a php server pointing to the web folder
+- Startup a php server by using craft's serve command

-        $ php -S localhost:8000 -t web
+        $ ./craft serve